 Blended families are tough.

-I have had the pleasure of working with various couples over the last several years, and many of them were starting over in a blended family.
-Their kids were a combination of theirs, mine, and ours.
-As I listened intently to the couple describing the family tree, I frequently had to grab my notepad so I could draw myself a visual.
+I have had the pleasure of working with various couples for more than a decade, and many of them were involving blended family struggles.
+Their kids were a combination of theirs, mine, and ours and as I listened intently to the couple describing the family tree, I frequently had to grab my notepad so I could draw myself a visual.

 One of the biggest challenges in blended families is acknowledging that relationships and feelings of endearment take time to build and that there will be times that your spouse’s child or children will cost you something.
 If we look at the family of Jesus, I think we can learn a few important strategies for managing blended families.

 There are many steps you can take to help transition your blended family, but I’m going to give you 3 right now.

 Acknowledge and Accept that the children or teens in your family have another biological parent that may or may not be involved.